ackma3141/gitpractice/README.md

 sudo dnf install git-all
 ```

-## Running the tests
+## Git repository tests

-Create a directory in which to initiate git
+Create git repository in the current directory:
 ```
 git init
 ```

+Within this directory you can start verson controlling with many git commands.

 ### Break down into end to end tests